• Category Archives Uncategorized

 *get a feeder that has perches so the hummingbirds can rest and conserve energy while they feed.
 This will also let you get a better view of the hummingbird

-*get a feeder that has rain guards to keep rain water from getting into the nectar and diluting it.
+*get a feeder that has raised feeding ports to keep rain water from getting into the nectar and diluting it.

 *get a feeder that is easy to take apart and easy to clean.
 If a feeder comes apart easily and all the nooks and crannies are exposed you are much better able to clean it.
 And more likely to keep it clean.